-We end the three-hour tour back at Pezzini Farms where Evan demonstrates how to properly cut, steam, and eat an Heirloom artichoke.
+The three-hour tour ends back at Pezzini Farms where Evan demonstrates how to properly cut, steam, and eat an Heirloom artichoke.

 The tour not only teaches guests valuable insights into the hospitality and agriculture industries in the area, but gives a unique perspective on local life in the community.

-Book a half-day van or walking tour via Get Your Guide, Peek, or by contacting Ag Venture Tours directly.
+Book a half-day van or walking tour by contacting Ag Venture Tours directly.
 You can email Evan at Evan@agventuretours.com.
-Booking in advance is encouraged.
-Guests with disabilities can also be accommodated with advance notice.
+Booking in advance as this tour fills up quickly.
+Guests with disabilities are given accommodation with advance notice.